kubernetes/minikube/docs/contributors/releasing_minikube.md

 This file is used for auto-update notifications, but is not active until releases.json is copied to GCS.

 minikube-bot will send out a PR to update the release checksums at the top of `deploy/minikube/releases.json`.
-You should check that this PR successfully merges.
+You should merge this PR.

 ## Package managers which include minikube